George Baksa: King Ladislaus' military general

 The Mongols of the Golden Horde invaded Hungary under the command of Khans Talabuga and Nogai in the late winter of 1285.
 While Nogai stormed into Transylvania, Talabuga led his troops via Transcarpathia and directly threatened and plundered, among others, George Baksa's newly acquired lands and villages in Sáros and Zemplén counties, which laid along the border with the Kingdom of Galicia–Volhynia.
 According to Ladislaus' royal charter issued in 1288, George gathered his army and the auxiliary troops of his kinsfolk, companions and friends, and struggled with the invading Mongols repeatedly, "effectively and praiseworthy, as a testimony to the defense and loyalty of Our Crown".
 The document also narrates, several of his relatives and familiares suffered a lot of serious injuries or died.
-George and his army freed many prisoners in the region and sent many decapitated heads of Mongols to the royal court.
+George and his army freed many prisoners in the region and sent many severed heads of Mongols to the royal court.
 In 1298, George himself also commemorated the events, when he rewarded his familiaris, Thomas, son of Hippolytus.
 Accordingly, they jointly freed enslaved Christian prisoners at the hillock of Tarkő (present-day Kamenica in Slovakia).
 They also fought near the fort of Regéc, where George was injured and fell off the horse.
 Thomas handed his own horse to his lord and thus George avoided "deadly peril".
 The invasion lasted for two months before the Mongols withdrew.
 Nogai and Talabuga invaded Lesser Poland in December 1287.
 In addition to looting, its purpose was to prevent High Duke Leszek II the Black from interfering in Hungarian and Ruthenian affairs.
 When the Mongols laid siege to Kraków, Leszek with his family and escort escaped to Hungary and sought assistance from Ladislaus IV.
 "On his own initiative", as the king's charter narrates, George Baksa led a Hungarian expedition into Poland in early 1288.
 His expeditionary force came up from Podolin and Késmárk (present-day Podolínec and Kežmarok in Slovakia, respectively), adding local Polish troops to their number on the way.
-His army completely surprised a small Mongol army of 1,000 men and annihilated it at Sandecz (present-day Stary Sącz), also killing their commander.
+His army completely surprised a small Mongol army of 1,000 men and annihilated it in the Battle of Stary Sącz at Sandecz (present-day Stary Sącz), also killing their commander.
 Thereafter, they freed "countless prisoners" from captivity.
 This was the last major engagement of the invasion.
 Leszek mobilized the main Polish army in the meantime and sought to join it with George's Hungarians; recognizing that his remaining forces would be dispersed and outnumbered if they remained, Nogai regrouped his men and retreated from Poland with most of his army intact.
 He arrived back in Ruthenia in late January 1288.
 Another group of Mongol marauders attempted to storm into Hungary through Szepesség, but George's army prevented it.
 During that time, in the spring of 1288, there were various clashes between the two armies and George's troops "guarded the border around the clock" against the besieger Mongols.
 After his success, the Mongols had gradually retreated from the region.
 For his effective aid and efforts, George Baksa was granted the possession of Wielogłowy, near Sandecz, by High Duke Leszek II after the campaign.